adobe/node-openwhisk-newrelic/README.md

 ## Usage

-Initialize the New Relic Metrics agent
+Initialize the New Relic Metrics agent.
+This will start a `setTimeout` that will send metrics if your action is close to timeout using `__OW_DEADLINE`
 ```
 const NewRelic = require('@nui/openwhisk-newrelic');
 const metrics = new NewRelic({